-All of the agricultural land on this site has been classified as Subgrade 3b (moderate quality) Soil inspection pit 1 is typical of the profiles on this site comprising heavy clay loam topsoils and upper subsoils over poorly structured slowly permeable clay from 35cm depth Gleying is present throughout the profile with manganese concretions appearing in some of the lower subsoils.
-In this climatic regime the land has been assessed as being consistent with Wetness Class IV as the shallow slowly permeable horizons significantly impede drainage causing prolonged waterlogging of the soil profile.
-As a result crop germination and growth may be adversely affected Heavy topsoil textures can also limit the timing of cultivations as trafficking by agricultural machineryor grazing by livestock may lead to structural damage
+All of the agricultural land on this site has been classified as Subgrade 3b (moderate quality) Soil inspection pit 1 is typical of the profiles on this site comprising heavy clay loam topsoils over poorly structured slowly permeable clay from 24cm depth.
+Manganese concretions and gleying are present throughout the profile.
+In this climatic regime the land has been assessed as being consistent with Wetness Class IV as the shallow slowly permeable horizons significantly impede drainage resulting in prolonged waterlogging of the soil profile.
+As a result crop germination and growth may be adversely affected.
+Heavy topsoil textures can also limit the timing of cultivations as trafficking by agricultural machinery or grazing by livestock may lead to structural damage